tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 * Ensure the suction device is set-up and ready.

 ## Patient Monitoring
-Baseline vital signs should be documented prior to initatng sedation.
+Baseline vital signs should be documented prior to initiating sedation.
 The patient should be on continuous cardiac, respiratory, and oxygenation monitoring.
 * Heart rate/ECG rhythm
 * Respiratory rate
 * Blood pressure